darkewaffle/YAGDRSL/documentation/Trackers.md

 # Trackers to Track the Trackables
 Trackers are a specific type of mod that YAGDRSL uses to, well, track information about the current state of the game.
 However unlike other mods the user doesn't interact with them directly.
 You don't need to create trackers, define the values they hold or cycle them.
-Instead when the library is loaded it will automatically create trackers based on your library settings and the functions you use in GetPlayerSettings or in file_logic for your job.
-In general the functions that you can call that will create trackers should be placed in your job's file_logic.
+Instead when the library is loaded it will automatically create trackers based on your library settings and the functions you use in GetPlayerSettings or in your job's file_logic.
+In general the functions that you can call that will create trackers should most likely be placed in your job's file_logic.

 Then when a tracker has been created it will behave like a high priority mod because they will be added to the mod orders *after* your own mod order definitions.
 This behavior may change in the future but for now it seems appropriate for the game elements that trackers currently record.